Mortgage loan officers subject to new lending regulations

 New York state loan licensing

 The newest regulations in New York state are intended to regulate not cash advance lenders that offer mortgages, but their agents.
 As of July 31, anyone who wants to work as a mortgage loan officer must be individually licensed.
 In order to get this license, an agent must complete a 20 hour training course.
-Applicants also must pass tests, criminal background checks and financial background checks.
+Consumers also must pass tests, criminal background checks and financial background checks.
 Similar laws are set to take effect all over the country in the next few years.

 Addressing loan job jumpers